Lahiruerandika/AWS-SAA-CheatSheet/AWS Deep Dive/AWS Snowball.md

 - Supports custom Lambda functions
 - It is useful for pre-processing data while it is moving
 - Use cases: data migration, image collation, IoT capture, machine learning

+## Snowmobile

+- It is truck which can transfer exabytes of data
+- Each Snowmobile has 100PT of data storage capacity
+- Better than Snowball if more than 10PB of data should be transferred

+## Snowball into Glacier

+- Snowball can not import data directly to Glacier
+- We have to use Amazon S3 first, adn an S3 lifecycle policy